rlucas11/panelCodeR/README.md

 ### Dynamic Panel Model

 The `panelcoder()` command can also create and run lavaan or mplus code for a Dynamic Panel Model (DPM; see Dishop & Deshon, 2021).
 The DPM is similar to the RI-CLPM, but the autoregressive process is not attached to residualized variables (see Murayama & Gfrörer, 2023).
-Use option `panelModel = "dpm" to specify this model.
+Andersen (2022) noted that the RI-CLPM is nested within a 'constrained' version of the DPM.
+There are two versions of the DPM that can be fit, a 'constrained' version that uses formulas from Andersen (2022) to set the paths from the individual factor to the first waves of the X and Y variables, and a 'predetermined' version that is specified in Dishop & Deshon (2021).
+In this version, the individual factor is allowed to correlate with each first-wave variable.
+Use option `panelModel = "dpm_c"` to specify the constrained DPM and `panelModel = "dpm_p" for the predetermined version.

 ### General Cross-Lagged Model

 The `panelcoder()` command can also create and run lavaan or mplus code for the general cross-lagged panel model (GCLM; see Zyphur et al., 2020).
 The GCLM is similar to the DPM with slight variations.
+Specifically, in the default version, the loadings of each wave on the individual factor are allowed to vary.
 The GCM can also incorporate moving averages and cross-lagged moving averages.
-Use option `panelModel = "gclm"` and the `ma` and `gclm` (logical values) options to specify this model.
+Use option `panelModel = "gclm"` and the `ma` and `clma` (logical values) options to specify this model.

 ### Latent Growth Curve Model